uv1000/P2/writeup_P2_Ulrich_voll.md

 - Note that the actual update of the "memory"-class Line() is performed implicitely as as side-effect on a global Variable.
 I know this is not perfect, ok it is messy ...

+- In the memory structure there should be always a valid encoding of lane lines.
+The visulisation always plots this last valid encoding.
+This somehow does not always work.

+- I performed smoothing, using an exponential moving average new value = (1-alpha) * old_value + alpha * new_value
+This performs smoothing like in a PT1-Filter.
+Only plausible new parameters are allowed to contribute as "new_value"s.
+I suspect that this is not working as expected, see below.

 Here's a [link to my video result](./output_project_video.mp4)